Call Us

 Unsteady on their feet

-The part of the brain that controls co-ordination and balance can deteriorate under the influence of alcohol, making you look unsteady on your feet Known as the cerebellum, this part of your brain is particularly sensitive to severe alcohol consumption.
-Even when sober, there is an increased risk of falls and accidents.
+The part of the brain that controls co-ordination and balance, the cerebellum, can deteriorate under the influence of alcohol, making you look unsteady on your feet.
+The cerebellum is particularly sensitive to severe alcohol consumption.
+Even when sober, there's an increased risk of falls and accidents.

 Bruises and injuries